TWINNING

-The ‘twinning’ concept of the strong helping the weak is at the heart of Christianity.
-As the main Catholic charity serving the poor, SSvP must take the lead in calling Catholics to action.
-In this, we cannot find a better example than that set by the Holy Father.
-Pope Francis often draws attention to the plight of the poor – and his words, actions and compassion are an inspiration to us all.
+As the main Catholic charity serving the poor, SSVP must take the lead in calling Christians to action.
+In this, we cannot find a better example than that set by Pope Francis who, during his lifetime, often drew attention to the plight of the poor.

 Concern and good intentions are simply not enough – we have to act.
-But how do we encourage and empower Catholics to serve the poor in the face of the current culture of apathy?
+But how do we encourage and empower Christians to serve the poor in the face of the current culture of apathy?

 We believe that collaboration between business, schools and charities is the answer.
 And this is where the twinning system works so well.